rssnyder/isengard/README.md

 # servers

+All servers are named after characters from Lost.

+The only exception is my storage server, which each time I rebuild it the names changes between "cornelius" and "zira" from the origional planet of the apes, which for nostalgic reasons is my favorite movie.

+My offsite backup server is "zaius", named for the antagonist from the same movie.

 ## hurley (raspberry pi 4 | raspian)

 The entrypoint of my network is my pi.
 This runs my main Caddy reverse proxy, and my home router forwards 80/443 here to be redirected to various applications.
 Some local, external but reachable through tailscale.